tiagomms/XRPrototyping-03-PaperDigitalOverlay/README.md

 - Importance of prototyping flow before solving AI limitations
 - Need for fallback logic (e.g., assuming component grid) for better reliability
 - Vision models recognize *what* but not *where* — essential for diagram overlays
+- Making Meta SDK MR UI is not easy

 ## ✅ What Worked